 Creeping rhizome bearing hard globose tubers with woody three-sided stems to 200 cm high, Leaves often to 50 cm long and 11 mm wide, grass-like.
 Inflorescence umbel-like with 4-6 rays each with dull, red-brown spikelets.
 Fruits are dense reddish brown clusters of fruit heads.
 Seeds are dark brown to black three-sided ovoid nut to 4 mm long and 2 mm wide, with smooth and shiny surface.
 Seed embryo type is capitate.

 Seed collection and propagation

 Collect seeds between November and February.
 Collect whole heads that are brown, containing dark hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 85%.
+Seed viability is usually high.

 |Location||No. of seeds|

 15,900 (79.6 g)